 VCAL (Applied Learning) VCE Course requirements 1 year courses 3 different levels (foundation, intermediate and senior) 10 units required covering 5 areas: Literacy Numeracy Work related skills Industry skills (VET) RE/Personal Development VCE/VET units can also be counted 2 year course requires 16 units including 4 Unit 3 and 4 streams 3 units of English and/or Literature Marian requirements It is hoped that all VCAL students complete a School Based Apprenticeship (SBA) or Structured Workplace Learning (SWL).
 Students not completing SBA or SWL will be expected to complete extra VET subjects.
-In Year 11 students will study: • Religion • 6 other subjects • only 1 unit 3 & 4 subject Evidence of skills Students need to develop their own portfolio of accomplishments in VCAL: impressing in the work place completing VET studies to a high standard create a portfolio resume Students performance will be based on: ATAR score (total of 4 best subjects and 10% of 2 others) portfolio work interviews Pathways Apprenticeships and traineeships are the most common objective TAFE is a possibility depending on the VET subjects University is possible but rare Employment Further study the primary objective: University TAFE Apprenticeships Need to consider VCAL is the perfect option for students who have a specific industry workplace future Students work with the VCAL staff and career counsellor seeking a work placement All VCAL students must complete a VET subject Strong students benefit from doing a unit 3/4 subject in year 11 VET subjects are a viable option when selecting a VCE course but you can only choose from those offered at Marian College sequences of unit 3 & 4 subjects.
+In Year 11 students will study: Religion 6 other subjects only 1 unit 3 & 4 subject In Year 12 students will study: Religion 5 other subjects Evidence of skills Students need to develop their own portfolio of accomplishments in VCAL: impressing in the work place completing VET studies to a high standard create a portfolio resume Students performance will be based on: ATAR score (total of 4 best subjects and 10% of 2 others) portfolio work interviews Pathways Apprenticeships and traineeships are the most common objective TAFE is a possibility depending on the VET subjects University is possible but rare Employment Further study the primary objective: University TAFE Apprenticeships Need to consider VCAL is the perfect option for students who have a specific industry workplace future Students work with the VCAL staff and career counsellor seeking a work placement All VCAL students must complete a VET subject Strong students benefit from doing a unit 3/4 subject in year 11 VET subjects are a viable option when selecting a VCE course but you can only choose from those offered at Marian College tisfactorily complete VCE students must complete 16 Units of study including 4 sequences of unit 3 & 4 subjects.
 One of those subjects must be from the English group.